IoT - Coating Consistency is Key

-IoT sensors aggregate and send data to IoT dashboards, simplifying critical, complex decisions with speed.
+IoT sensors aggregate and send data to IoT dashboards, simplifying critical, complex decisions quickly.
 One key area where this is particularly true is the utilization of sensor data for predictive maintenance, a process that reduces downtime and lowers the total cost of ownership.
 Myriad other applications incorporate these “smart” sensors too.

 Today, IoT sensors are ubiquitous, touching almost every aspect of life.
 Gas pressure sensors monitor pressure changes in oil, energy, and utility applications.
 Photoelectric devices (photo sensors) are now common in the consumer electronics vertical.
 Sensors are responsible for temperature monitoring, a typical use case for warehouse and inventory management, and HVAC systems monitoring.